gabrielmgt/rag-api-rsm/README.md

 I have perceived the task to be straightforward enough to complete using a LangChain chain, as the task doesn't require complex state management or conditional branching.
 The RAG process has a clear sequence: retrieve documents -> format prompt -> generate answer -> return response.

+Tests can currently be run using the Development Environment instructions.

 ## Stack
 - Python 3.13
 - FastAPI